LaTeS: Language Teacher Symposium

 Saturday April 8, 2017, 9.a.m. to 4 p.m.

-Location: TBA on the University of Arizona campus.
+Location: Harvill Building on the University of Arizona campus.

 A certificate for 6 hours of Arizona Continuing Education will be provided to attendees.

-Attendance is free but registration is required (and includes lunch).
+Attendance is free but registration is required (and includes lunch) by April 6.

 Description: Our 21st century learners need a multi-sensory learning environment designed around authentic learning experiences that encourage collaboration, creativity and critical thinking.
 How can teachers use focusing lenses to guide thinking when creating relevant instruction that is more meaningful and engaging?
 How can focusing lenses be used to shape the instruction of a thematic unit?
 How can rigor and relevance encourage learners to critically think of solutions to real-world global issues in innovative ways?
 How can appropriate technology be integrated to support student learning?
 How can learning be differentiated to need the diverse needs of our students?
 And finally, how can we assess our students so they can demonstrate their learning.
 During this workshop, participants will explore these questions and experience learning activities that promote deeper, richer thinking that can enhance communication in all three modes.